 Skip To Main Content

-Our team works to design systems that prevent and reduce youth substance use by empowering students and families to make healthful decisions through prevention strategies, intervention tools, cessation programs, and reinforcement activities.
+We help students make healthy decisions through prevention strategies, intervention tools, cessation programs, and reinforcement activities.

 Tier II Consortium